How to create a personalised learning curriculum for gifted children and ensure a smooth transition to primary school.

-Early childhood and school settings should respond to each individual child’s learning profile.
+You should respond to each individual child’s learning profile.
 For young gifted children, this often requires modifying the curriculum.
-Planning the curriculum to make it stimulating for a young gifted child is called differentiation.

 It is important that the curriculum for young gifted learners is flexible enough to:

 - be open to moving from the concrete to the abstract

 - offer materials and learning opportunities at a faster pace, that match the learner’s abilities